 Thank you

-Special gratitude goes to Cristoffer Daniel Larsen, Charlotte and Jens, Nicolai Robinson, Justin Bland, Yair Perez Davidi, Mathias Monrad, Thorir Bjarnason, Tore Sætrum, Brant Wall, and all Avior, Robinson, and Skriver family members.
+The residents of the Airkondition complex in Christiania, Cristoffer Daniel Larsen, Charlotte and Jens, Nicolai Robinson, Justin Bland, Yair Perez Davidi, Mathias Monrad, Thorir Bjarnason, Tore Sætrum, Brant Wall, and all Avior-Philipsohn, Robinson, and Skriver family members.